 6 School of Rehabilitation Therapy, Queen’s University, Kingston, Canada.

-7 Center for Epidemiology and Community Medicine, Region Stockholm, Stockholm, Sweden.
+7 Centre for Epidemiology and Community Medicine, Region Stockholm, Stockholm, Sweden.

 Paper prepared for the 5th Transforming Care Conference, June 2021.
 Please do not quote without the authors’ permission.

 This research was supported by The Canadian Institutes of Health Research, The Swedish Research Council and the Austrian Science Council as part of a European Gender-Net Plus grant.